 Related post: 7 Healing Herbs to Grow in Your Garden

 7. Bulk Food Stores: Not Free, but Super Cheap

 Is there a bulk food store near you?
 Consider that a teaspoon or so of various seeds costs just a couple of pennies, and can help you expand your garden (and those of your friends and neighbours) exponentially.

 Coriander, dill, fennel, celery, mustard, poppy, cumin, and anise are commonly available, as are many dried beans, peas, and lentils, if those are of interest to you.
 A tiny scoop of these seeds might cost you about $0.25 or so, but there might be anywhere from 40–300 seeds in that scoop, depending on the species.

 Just be aware that their germination rate might be lower than those from dedicated seed companies.
 You’ll also have no idea where these seeds originated from, nor which cultivars you may be growing.

-That said, if you’re just looking to grow whatever you can, however possible, then just having them available to eat and season food with is absolutely okay.
+That said, if you’re just looking to grow whatever you can, however possible, then just having these plants available to eat and season food with is absolutely okay.
 And as mentioned, you have the potential to grow a LOT of plants from that simple scoopful.
 That’s plenty of seeds—and seedlings—to share with your community.